 Vitamin B9 (Folate)

 Folate is a B vitamin essential for copying and synthesizing DNA, producing new cells, and supporting the immune system.
 Antidepressants, benzodiazepines, antipsychotics, anticonvulsants, and mood stabilizers deplete folate too.
 This can be especially worrying in pregnant women who are on psychiatric medicines.
-Deficiency of
+Deficiency of folate can result in severe birth defects in the child.
+It may also cause anemia and produce symptoms like chronic fatigue and low energy.

 Psychiatric medications like antidepressants, benzodiazepines, antipsychotics, anticonvulsants, and mood stabilizers also deplete vitamin B12.
 Since vitamin B12 is essential for a number of body functions, including transmission of nerve signals, a drop in B12 levels can be dangerous.
 Symptoms of vitamin B12 deficiency include fatigue, dizziness, nerve problems, vision loss, and depression.